 It is shown in the CPM that market leaders are able to capture big market shares because of they are strong in the areas where Solutions is weak.

 Solutions needs to review its primary target market (implicitly suggested by the CPM, i.e. go local corporations), develop a unique value offering for this PTM and build capacity by developing its marketing team to execute the marketing plan.
 Solutions also has to decide if it needs to branch out to have nationwide coverage or focus on the already saturated Mega Manila market.
-Its internal operations already has the systems in place but it just needs to ensure that it can scale fast to be able to move with business growth.
+Its internal operations already have systems in place but it just needs to ensure that it can scale fast to be able to move with business growth.
 Solutions has to be careful in not losing its advantage in price competitiveness, technical know-how and after-sales service (transaction competence).
 Currently, Solutions can promise speed and accuracy to its clients because the backroom is fully supported by human assets.
 In the future, the Company should seriously move to automation of processes and services that can be automated so it can concentrate in building more capacity for selling and technical expertise which are more valuable and more critical.

 Table 4.4.
 Competitive Profile Matrix